Neal McDonough: Career

-Many television and film appearances since then, including Band of Brothers, Boomtown, Star Trek: First Contact, Minority Report and The Hitcher.
+Has starred in many tv-shows and films including Band of Brothers, Boomtown, Star Trek: First Contact, Minority Report and The Hitcher.
 McDonough played Dave Williams on the fifth season of Desperate Housewives.
 He also starred in the lead role on 2004 medical drama Medical Investigation for its one full season.

 In 1996, McDonough voiced Bruce Banner in the animated television series The Incredible Hulk which ran for two seasons.
 He later reprised the role in the 2005 video game The Incredible Hulk: Ultimate Destruction.

 McDonough was set to star in the ABC dramedy Scoundrels, but was fired for refusing to act in sex scenes, citing his family and Catholic faith as basis for his decision.

 McDonough portrays Jesus in "The Truth & Life Dramatized Audio New Testament Bible," a dramatized audio New Testament which uses the Catholic edition of the Revised Standard Version of the Bible.

 In 2011, McDonough appeared as Timothy "Dum Dum" Dugan in Captain America: The First Avenger.
 McDonough also voiced the character in the 2011 video game Captain America: Super Soldier.
 He reprised his role four times since then: in the 2013 short film, Agent Carter; in the first episode of the second season of Agents of S.H.I.E.L.D.
 (2014); in an episode of the Agent Carter television series (2015); and as an alternate version in an episode of the What If...? television series (2021).

 In 2012, McDonough had a recurring role in the third season of FX's Justified as Robert Quarles, a sadistic carpetbagging mobster from Detroit.
 He was later cast as Police Chief Parker in Frank Darabont's TNT pilot Mob City.

 During the 2014 Winter Olympics opening ceremony on NBC, McDonough was featured in a high-profile and frequently aired Poolside commercial for the Cadillac ELR hybrid electric car.